Casein Intolerance: What the Science Says

 Fancy a Freebie?

-Subscribe for my newsletter
+Subscribe to my newsletter

 and get your FREE eBook with 7 delicious gluten-free desserts!

-Final Thoughts: A Personalised Approach to Dairy
+Final Thoughts: A Personalized Approach to Dairy

 For most people, it is a valuable, well-tolerated protein.
 For some, it contributes to discomfort.
 These differences reflect individual biology, gut health, and lifestyle factors.